tonyvict/tp/docs/DeveloperGuide.md

 - **Case Insensitivity**: Both keys and values are matched case-insensitively, reducing user frustration from capitalization mismatches.
 - **No Data Mutation**: The command only updates the view predicate; no student data is modified, making it safe and reversible via the `list` command.
 - **Performance**: Filtering is efficient as it leverages JavaFX `FilteredList`, which wraps the master list without creating deep copies.

+### Search Command

+#### What it does

+Finds and lists all students whose name, email, address, or tag contains any of the specified keywords.
+The search is **case-insensitive** and supports multiple keywords, returning all matches where any field partially matches at least one keyword.
+It serves as a command-line complement to the real-time **Quick Search** bar.

+#### Parameters

+`search KEYWORD [MORE_KEYWORDS]...`

+- `KEYWORD` — required, at least one.
+Case-insensitive substring matched against the student's name, email, address, and tag fields.

+#### Overview

+The `search` command follows the standard command pattern of *parse → construct command → execute on the model*.
+It uses a dedicated predicate, `PersonContainsKeywordPredicate`, which encapsulates the matching logic across all searchable fields.

+#### High-level flow

+1. The tutor enters a `search` command with one or more keywords in the Command Box.
+2. `LogicManager` forwards the input string to `AddressBookParser` for processing.
+3. `AddressBookParser` identifies the command word `search` and delegates parsing to `SearchCommandParser`.
+4. `SearchCommandParser` tokenises the input string into individual keywords, validates that at least one keyword exists, and normalises them to lowercase.
+5. A `PersonContainsKeywordPredicate` is created using the list of cleaned keywords.
+6. `LogicManager` constructs and executes a `SearchCommand` object containing the predicate.
+7. `SearchCommand#execute(Model)` invokes `model.updateFilteredPersonList(predicate)` to update the filtered list of persons.
+8. The JavaFX `FilteredList` observes this change and automatically refreshes the UI to display only the matching students.
+9. The command returns a `CommandResult` summarising how many students were found.

+#### Execution behaviour

+The sequence diagram captures the flow of `SearchCommand#execute(Model)`:

+1. Calls `model.updateFilteredPersonList(predicate)`, passing in the predicate constructed from the keywords.
+2. The model updates the observable list used by the UI.
+3. The UI automatically refreshes to display only the matching students.
+4. Returns a `CommandResult` summarising the number of students found.

+**Key classes:**
+`SearchCommand`, `Model`, `PersonContainsKeywordPredicate`, `Messages`

+#### Validation and error handling

+- Missing keywords (empty input) trigger `ParseException` with usage guidance.
+- Excessive whitespace is ignored during tokenisation.
+- Search is non-destructive—no model mutations occur.
+- The command is resilient to malformed input such as mixed spacing or special characters in keywords.

+#### Design Considerations
+- **Search Scope**: Includes name, email, address, and tags | Provides flexibility and matches user expectations of a global search |
+- **Case Sensitivity**:  Case-insensitive | Reduces user friction; tutors do not need to match exact capitalization |
+- **Partial Match**: Substring-based | Enables fast, natural filtering without requiring exact terms |
+- **Predicate Reuse**: Uses `PersonContainsKeywordPredicate` | Keeps filtering logic encapsulated and testable |
+- **Performance**: Uses JavaFX `FilteredList` | Efficient, as no deep copies or re-parsing occur |
+- **User Experience**:  Command mirrors Quick Search bar | Provides both CLI and UI pathways for filtering |

 --------------------------------------------------------------------------------------------------------------------